Commercial building service providers already know that the best way to deliver their marketing message is by going directly to property owners.

 Based on the filters you add, you will be given a list of properties that have that person or company tied to it in any way—even if only through an LLC.

 Once you see a property of interest in your list of results, simply click into the profile page of that property and visit the “Ownership” tab.

 There, you will see the reported owner, which could be an LLC, individual, or group.

-Again, if the reported owner is not the same as what you’ve searched, it simply means that the name is associated to that property in some way, or could simply be hiding behind the owning LLC.
+If the reported owner is not the same as what you’ve searched for, it simply means that the name is still associated with that property in some way, or is simply hiding behind the owning LLC.

 In the “Ownership” tab, you can then click “Unlock TrueOwner,” and you’ll be given all available contact information for the people associated with that property’s ownership.

 You can also search for property owners and their contact details based on a mailing or property address.

 To conduct a search based on a mailing address, visit the “Ownership” tab of Reonomy’s platform once again, but this time, use the “Owner mailing address” search bar.

 From there, you’d follow the same steps as mentioned above to get an owner’s contact information.

 In another example, let’s say you don’t know anything about the owner, but you have the address of the property you are interested in.